This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Conclusion

 Work through each level until it feels effortless before moving to the next.
-Return to earlier levels whenever needed.
-Fluency at the previous level is always the right foundation first.
+Return to earlier levels whenever needed fluency at the previous level is always the right foundation first.